How to Find a Reliable Insurance Provider in Your Area

 4. What are the policy cancellation terms?

-5. Are there discounts available for bundling or good driving records?
+5. Are there discounts for bundling or safe behavior?

 Red Flags to Watch Out For